-(i) 'Child' means a child of the employee under the age of one year except for adoption of a child where 'child' means a person under the age of sixteen years who is placed with the employee for the purposes of adoption other than a child or step child of the employee or of the spouse or a child who has previously lived continuously with the employee for a period of six months.
+- Any additional period of Paid Secondary Caregiver Leave accessed in accordance with subclause (f), where 'child means up to 78 weeks of age; and - (2) The adoption of a child where 'child' is defined as a person under the age of sixteen years who is placed with the employee for the purposes of adoption other than a child or step child of the employee or of their spouse or a child who has previously lived continuously with the employee for a period of six months. - (ii) 'continuous service' is work for an employer on a regular and systematic basis including any period of authorised leave or absence. - (iii) 'Day of Placement' means in relation to the adoption of a child by an employee the earlier of the following days: - The day on which the employee first takes custody of the child for adoption; or - (2) The day on which the employee starts any travel that is reasonably necessary to take custody of the child for adoption. - (iv) 'Eligible casual employee' means a casual employee employed during a period of at least 12 months, either: - (1) on a regular and systematic basis for several periods of employment; or - (2) on a regular and systematic basis for an ongoing period of employment, and who has, but for the birth or expected birth or placement or expected placement a reasonable expectation of ongoing employment on a regular and systematic basis.

-- (ii) For the purposes of this clause, 'continuous service' is work for an employer on a regular and systematic basis including any period of authorised leave or absence. - (iii) 'Day of Placement' means in relation to the adoption of a child by an employee the earlier of the following days: - (1) The day on which the employee first takes custody of the child for adoption; or - (2) The day on which the employee starts any travel that is reasonably necessary to take custody of the child for adoption. - (iv) 'Eligible casual employee' means a casual employee employed during a period of at least 12 months, either: - (1) on a regular and systematic basis for several periods of employment; or - (2) on a regular and systematic basis for an ongoing period of employment, and who has, but for the pregnancy or the decision to adopt, a reasonable expectation of ongoing employment. - (v) 'Employee' includes full-time, part-time, permanent, fixed term and "eligible" casual employees. - (vi) 'Expected date of birth' means the day certified by a medial practitioner to be the day on which the medical practitioner expects the employee or the employee's spouse, as the case may be, to give birth to a child. - (vii) 'Keeping in touch day' means a day on which an employee performs work for the employer during the period of approved parental leave if: - (1) the purpose of performing the work is to enable the employee to keep in touch with his or her employment in order to facilitate a return to that employment after the end of the period of leave; and - (2) both the employee and the employer consent to the employee performing work for the employer on that day(s) or time(s); and - (3) the day is not within 14 days after the date of birth, or day of placement, of the child to which the period of leave relates; and - (4) the employee has not already performed 10 days of paid work that were keeping in touch days for the employer or another entity during the period of leave. - (viii) 'Normal rate of pay' means an employee's rate of salary and includes allowances which would have continued to be paid but for taking parental leave.
+- (v) 'Employee' includes full-time, part-time, permanent, fixed term and eligible casual employees. - (vi) 'Expected date of birth' means the day certified by a medial practitioner to be the day on which the medical practitioner expects the employee or the employee's spouse, as the case may be, to give birth to a child. - (vii) 'Grandchild' means a grandchild of the employee (including step-grandchild or adopted grandchild) under the age of one year except for: - (1) The adoption of a grandchild where 'grandchild' is defined as a grandchild of the employee under the age of sixteen years at the day of placement. - (viii) 'Grandparent Leave' means parental leave for grandparents who assume the Primary Caregiver role for a grandchild. - (ix) 'Keeping in touch day' means a day on which an employee performs work for the employer during the period of approved parental leave if:

+- (1) the purpose of performing the work is to enable the employee to keep in touch with his or her employment in order to facilitate a return to that employment after the end of the period of leave; and - (2) both the employee and the employer consent to the employee performing work for the employer on that day(s) or time(s); and - (3) the day is not within 14 days after the date of birth, or day of placement, of the child to which the period of leave relates; and - (4) the employee has not already performed 10 days of paid work that were keeping in touch days for the employer or another entity during the period of leave. - (x) 'Normal rate of pay' means an employee's rate of salary and includes allowances which would have continued to be paid but for taking parental leave.

 The normal rate of pay for a part-time employee with variable hours of work is calculated as the greater of the following: